abrennec/tbag_2021/06_graphics_rendering/readme.md

 # Assignments

 - [Tyler Hobb's: Aesthetically Pleasing Triangle Subdivision](https://tylerxhobbs.com/essays/2017/aesthetically-pleasing-triangle-subdivision) -- Checkout this article by digital artist Tyler Hobbs on how to create aesthetically pleasing images with executing different forms of triangle subdivision on a geometric model, or, to be more precise, on the polygon mesh of the geometric model.
 Try this out on your own.
 Start with a simple 2D object like a rectangle and subdivide it into several triangles following a specific rule.
+- Check out the following